 Also referred to as malignant neoplasms or malignant tumours, cancer is the uncontrolled division of cells that normally should be restrictive in their growth.
-Tumours are split into two categories, malignant (cancerous) or benign.
+Tumours fall into two categories, malignant (cancerous) and benign.

-- Benign tumours grow slowly, are surrounded by a capsule and do not invade neighbouring tissue or spread to other areas.
+- Benign tumours are slow-growing and surrounded by a capsule.
+They do not invade neighbouring tissue or spread (metastasise) to other areas.

 - Malignant tumours, on the other hand, tend to grow rapidly, invade surrounding tissue and spread to other parts of the body.

-Cancers are often described by the part of the body they originate from, for example breast, brain, liver, bile duct or pancreatic cancer.
-However cancers are classified by the types of cells involved.
+Cancers are often described by the part of the body they originate from, for example, breast, brain, liver, bile duct or pancreatic cancer.

 - Leukemias cancers of the blood cells

 - Myeloma originates from the cells in the bone marrow

 - Sarcoma originates from the connective or bone tissue

 A cat can have skin cancer which may be melanoma, squamous cell carcinoma or a basal cell carcinoma.
 All skin cancers, but originating from different cell types.